 The emergence of AI is bringing with it the potential to achieve the long-stated goal of reducing dependence of providers and intermediaries on mass marketing, and replacing it with true personalization: constructing and presenting offers that are designed specifically to appeal to the needs, wants, and interests of a specific person or group, that can be communicated to them privately, and that can be redeemed only by them.

 Identifying and communicating those needs, wants, and interests is the core objective of this effort.
-Success to date, using legacy technologies and emerging AI, has been limited.
+Success to date, using legacy technologies and emerging AI, has been limited, and has stifled innovation and creativity.

 Suppliers and intermediaries struggle to obtain even basic information about prospective customers, and what they do get quickly becomes dated.
 They rarely get the rich preference information that is needed for effective personalization.